-AAReST, the autonomous assembly of a reconfigurable space telescope, is a novel approach to the issue of placing telescopes with a diameter of over 20 metres into orbit.
+The autonomous assembly of a reconfigurable space telescope (AAReST), is a novel approach to the issue of placing telescopes with a diameter of over 20 metres into orbit.
 Instead of using high-precision formation flying to deliver the satellite, AAReST allows for the telescope to be assembled while in orbit.
-It was developed by the Surrey Space Centre in collaboration with the California Institute of Technology (CalTech) and NASA Jet Propulsion Laboratory (NASA/JPL).
+It was developed by us in collaboration with the California Institute of Technology (CalTech) and NASA Jet Propulsion Laboratory (NASA/JPL).

 AAReST is a fully functional, self-building space telescope that is used to discover more about the weather conditions, atmosphere and sights within space.

-To keep demonstration costs down, AAReST is based on 3U CubeSat-like nanostaellite technologies.
-The new electro-magnetic RDV docking system provides automatic alignment and controls the final phase of the docking manoevres.
+To keep demonstration costs down, AAReST is based on 3U CubeSat-like nanosatellite technologies.
+The new electro-magnetic RDV docking system provides automatic alignment and controls the final phase of the docking manoeuvres.

 Rendezvous relative position and motion are achieved using the same COTS PrimeSense LIDAR technology as was used in the Microsoft KINECT.
 A compact 6-DOF butane thruster has been developed for orbital manoeuvres.

-The AAReST telescope payload was developed by CalTech and NASA/JPL, and comprised a main mirror telescope, with six "satellite" mirrors - know as mirrorcraft.
-The mirrorcraft are able to undock and re-dock autonomously to change the configuration of the telescope to allow various astronomical and Earth observation optical experiments to be carried out.
+The AAReST telescope payload was developed by CalTech and NASA/JPL, and comprised a main mirror telescope, with six "satellite" mirrors - know as mirrocraft.
+The mirrocraft are able to undock and redock autonomously to change the configuration of the telescope to allow various astronomical and earth observation optical experiments to be carried out.